irisnet/irisnet/WHITEPAPER.md

 * `BindingExpiration (int64)`

-* `IsValid (enum)`: Can be one of True or False
+* `IsValid (enum)`: Can be one of `True` or `False`

 ![Figure of IRIS Service](https://github.com/irisnet/iris-community/blob/query/pics/chap2-2.png?raw=true)

 **Service Invocation**

-Consumers and providers interact with each other through `*endpoints*`.
+Consumers and providers are proposed to interact with each other through *endpoints*.
-There are two kinds of endpoints -- `*request table*` and `*response table*` (see Figure above).
+There are two kinds of endpoints -- *request table* and *response table* (see Figure above).
 Service requests are posted to request tables monitored by interested provider(s) which pick up and process requests addressed to them; service results (or errors) are posted back to response tables monitored in turn by matched consumers.

-For a Multicast service, all of its bindings share one request table;
+For a `Multicast` service, all of its bindings share one request table;
-for a Unicast service, however, a separate request table is created and maintained for each of its bindings.
-As for the other direction, a dedicated response table will be created and managed for each consumer.
+for a `Unicast` service, however, a separate request table is created and maintained for each of its bindings.
+As for the other direction, we anticipate that a dedicated response table will be created and managed for each consumer.

-A ServiceRequest is composed of:
+A `ServiceRequest` is composed of:

 * `ChainID (string)`: The ID of the blockchain where the consumer is connected